chrisjsewell/sqla-tutorials-nb/docs/tutorial/dbapi_transactions.md

 COMMIT
 ```

-Behind the scenes, the {class}`_future.Connection` objects uses a DBAPI feature
+Behind the scenes, the {class}`~sqlalchemy.future.Connection` objects uses a DBAPI feature
 known as [cursor.executemany()](https://www.python.org/dev/peps/pep-0249/#id18).
 This method performs the
 equivalent operation of invoking the given SQL statement against each parameter
 set individually.
 The DBAPI may optimize this operation in a variety of ways,
 by using prepared statements, or by concatenating the parameter sets into a
 single SQL statement in some cases.
 Some SQLAlchemy dialects may also use
-alternate APIs for this case, such as the {ref}`psycopg2 dialect for PostgreSQL
-<postgresql_psycopg2>` which uses more performant APIs
+alternate APIs for this case, such as the {ref}`psycopg2 dialect for PostgreSQL <postgresql_psycopg2>` which uses more performant APIs
 for this use case.

 :::{tip}